meichthys/foss_photo_libraries/CONTRIBUTE.md

 ### Score Value Conversion

-The system automatically converts score values to emoji representations:
+The system automatically converts score values to an emoji representation:
 - `"x"` → ❌ (not available)
 - `"0"-"9"` → ✅0️⃣-✅9️⃣ (available with rating)
-- `"10"` → ✅🔟 (perfect score)
+- `"10"` → ✅🔟 (perfect score - used sparingly)
-- `"wip-N"` → 🚧N️⃣ (work in progress with rating)
+- `"wip-1"` → 🚧1️⃣ (work in progress with rating of 1)

 ### Data Validation

 The `validate_projects_json()` function ensures data integrity:

-✅ **Required Fields Check**: Validates all projects have name, repo, logo_url, logo_alt
-✅ **Unmapped Keys Detection**: Identifies project keys not mapped to any feature
-✅ **Error Aggregation**: Collects all errors before reporting
-✅ **Detailed Error Messages**: Shows which projects have which unmapped keys
+✅ **Required Fields Check**: Validates all projects have name, repo, logo_url, logo_alt ✅ **Unmapped Keys Detection**: Identifies project keys not mapped to any feature ✅ **Error Aggregation**: Collects all errors before reporting ✅ **Detailed Error Messages**: Shows which projects have which unmapped keys

 Example validation output: